antononcube/Python-packages/LLMFunctionObjects/README.md

 This Python package provides functions and function objects to access, interact, and utilize Large Language Models (LLMs), like OpenAI, [OAI1], and PaLM, [ZG1].

-The structure and implementation of this Python package close follows the design and implementation of the Raku package "LLM::Functions", [AAp1], supported by "Text::SubParsers", [AAp4].
+The structure and implementation of this Python package closely follows the design and implementation of the Raku package "LLM::Functions", [AAp1], supported by "Text::SubParsers", [AAp4].

 --------